grv07/grv07.github.io/index.md

 4. [Tree](https://github.com/grv07/tree) A CLI tool to print directory structure.

 ### *Professional Summary*
-- A dynamic IT professional with 6 year of experience as a full stack developer.
+- A dynamic IT professional with 6 years of experience as a full-stack developer.
 - Proficient working in **Python, Django, Javascript**.
-- Hands on experience on a **distributed system** with **GCP tasks**.
+- Hands-on experience on a **distributed system** with **GCP tasks**.
 - Working experience of **Go**.
 - Create and manage **Chrome extension**.
 - Contributing directly to **Google codebase**.
 - Expertise in **MySql** Database.
 - Architecting with **Google Cloud Platform and AWS**.
 - Well versed with **Git** version.
-- Very good understanding and experience in the Agile.
+- Very good understanding and experience in Agile.
-- Follow **Googles code style guide and best practices**.
+- Follow **Google's code style guide and best practices**.

 ### *Work Experience*
 >
-1. Currently working as a **Fullstack Senior Software Developer** in **Google ODC at GlobalLogic since Dec 2017 to till date**.
+1. Currently working as a **Fullstack Senior Software Developer** in **Google ODC at GlobalLogic since Dec 2017 to date**.

 2. Worked as a **Fullstack Developer** with **Hindustan Times Pvt.
 Ltd. from Jan 2017 to Dec 2017**.

 3. Worked as a **Fullstack Developer** with **Trihedron Infotech Pvt.
 Ltd. from 1st June 2015 to Dec 2016**.

-5. Worked as a **Full stack Developer** with **NextThoughts Pvt.
+5. Worked as a **Full-stack Developer** with **NextThoughts Pvt.
 Ltd. from  Feb 2014 to June 2015**.

 ### *Skils*